Got a question? You’re probably not the first person to ask it!

 Do I need to be in really great shape, or have a lot of outdoor experience to attend?
 No!
 While many of our courses are physically as well as academically demanding, they are designed so that anyone in reasonable shape can complete them.
 Certainly if you are in excellent shape it will be easier, but anyone who exercises regularly should do fine.
 To prepare for the program we recommend that students exercise for one hour at least three times a week.
 We have found that students who do this are better able to focus on the academic requirements of the program.

 I’m not in college or university, but I’d like to go on one of your courses.
 Can I audit a course?
 Not at this time.
 Currently all courses are limited to students enrolled in a college or university degree granting program.
-However, we do offer custom courses for groups of 6 to 12 people.
-If you are interested, please contact us.

 Do I need health insurance?
 YES.
 Most likely you will have to pay up front for medical expenses in Thailand and then ask to be reimbursed from your health insurance company.